Briefing Note Series – Issue 5: Applying Political Economy Thinking to Sector Programming. By Matilda Nash, Lavinia Tyrrel, and Graham Teskey

 Attention is paid to the organisational and institutional drivers, incentives and ways of working (including agency and collective action) which prevent or enable greater use of research.
 We also examine an instance where a program (Investing in Women) has been able to use research and evidence effectively to improve decisions regarding budgets, activities, strategy and design.
 The note concludes with a series of messages for development practitioners and policy makers on how to strategically and substantially invest in research for development impact.

 Evidence is this note is drawn from a survey conducted with 80 staff from across four high profile Australian aid projects in the Asia-Pacific, as well as a small number of semi-structured interviews held with senior managers from these programs.
 This work was undertaken as part of an action research project called ‘Enhancing Research Use in International Development’.

 Thirteen organisations – including Abt Associates – are being supported to understand both the nature of the problem (why it is hard to uptake research in programming) and develop ways to promote greater use of research in aid policy and programming.

-By the Papua New Guinea Decentralisation and Citizen Participation Partnership
+Briefing Note Series – Issues 2 and 3: By the Papua New Guinea Decentralisation and Citizen Participation Partnership (DCPP)

 In development circles around the world, scholars and practitioners have increasingly recognised that development is an inherently political process.
-This thinking – expressed in the Thinking Working Politically (TWP), Problem Driven Iterative Adaptation (PDIA) and Doing Development Differently (DDD) communities of practice – has typically focused on examples from Asia and Africa, with the Pacific receiving scant attention.
+This thinking – expressed in the Thinking Working Politically (TWP), Problem Driven Iterative Adaptation (PDIA) and Doing Development Differently (DDD) Communities of Practice – has typically focused on examples from Asia and Africa, with the Pacific receiving scant attention.

+Briefing Note Series – Issue 1: ‘Operationalising ‘Thinking and Working Politically’ in Facilities: KOMPAK Case Study’.
 By Lavinia Tyrrel and the KOMPAK Program/ Emma Piper.